packetloop/subtl/README.md

 ## Caveats

- * There is no automatic trying of sending packets, yet.
+ * There is no automatic retrying of sending packets yet.